PubNubDevelopers/chat-component-app-live-event/README.md

 ### About TypeScript

 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.

 Any browser.
 Any host.
 Any OS.
 Open source.

 <https://www.typescriptlang.org>

-### About PubNub React library for Java Script:
+### About PubNub React library for Java Script

-This is the library used internally by the component to connect this React web application with the PubNub backend.
+This is the library used internally by the components to connect this React web application with the PubNub backend.
 You don't need to learn it to use the existing components, but it is required if you want to build your own components.

 ### About Styled Components